Hovnanian Enterprises (NYSE:HOV) Releases FY 2022 Earnings Guidance

 Hovnanian Enterprises (NYSE:HOV – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $26.50-$32.00 for the period.
 The company issued revenue guidance of $2.80 billion-$3.00 billion.
 Hovnanian Enterprises also updated its Q3 2022 guidance to EPS.

-Separately, StockNews.com started coverage on Hovnanian Enterprises in a research note on Thursday, March 31st.
+Separately, StockNews.com began coverage on shares of Hovnanian Enterprises in a research report on Thursday, March 31st.
 They set a hold rating on the stock.

 Hovnanian Enterprises Company Profile (Get Rating)